ccallahan45/CallahanMankin_ENSOEconomics/README.md

 The repository is organized into **Scripts/**, **Figures/**, and **Data/** folders.

 - **Data/**: This folder includes intermediate and processed summary data that enable replication of most the figures and numbers cited in the text.
-Some of the files for the climate model projections and raw observational data are quite large, so they are not provided here.
+Some of the files for the climate model projections, raw observational data, and damage estimates are quite large, so they are not provided here.
 Details are below.

 - **Scripts/**: Code required to reproduce the findings of our work is included in this folder.
 Scripts are written primarily in Python, with R used for the empirical regression analysis.
 The scripts titled `Fig1.ipynb`, `Fig2.ipynb`, etc. contain the final code that produces the main text figures and most of the numbers cited in the text.